We're enjoying our new Gainesville location at 3780 NW 83rd St.

 Whenever stool gets compacted and hardens in the rectum, the nerves that normally stimulate the bladder will come into action, thus sending mixed signals to the bladder and potentially resulting in urge incontinence.

 Infections caused by E-coli, the mycoplasma bacterium and chlamydia can result in an irritated bladder, thus leading to incontinence.
 Bacterial cystitis is also caused by infections, and it commonly involves urge incontinence that results in patients passing small amounts of cloudy urine.
-Repeated urinary tract infections will prolong incontinence episodes.
+Repeated urinary tract infections will prolong incontinence episodes, so it’s important to report any signs of a UTI to your doctor.

 It is important to keep in mind that bladder muscles are activated by nerve signals.
 Patients who live with conditions such as Parkinson's disease or sclerosis are more likely to deal with the loss of bladder control.